Hakim-CS/Login-page-Basic-/README.md

 ## Installation

-Since this project is implemented using only 'index.html' and styles.css, there is no installation required.
+Since this project is implemented using only `index.html` and `styles.css`, there is no installation required.
 Simply download or clone the repository to your local machine, and you're ready to go!

 ## Usage